MichaelBosello/jason-RL/README.md

 *Check the dependencies below*
 You can run the python service with the apposite gradle task:

+	./gradlew --stop
-	./gradlew runPython
+	./gradlew runPythonAgent

-_or_ with the python command (from the directory src/python):
+_or_ with the python command (from the directory src/python/agt):

 	python3 tf_agent_rest.py